RS1 Maps

 4.2.
 Calculate a route

-To generate a route, you must first indicate the points of the route in the same way that markers are created (by holding down a point for a brief moment).
+To generate a route, you must first indicate the points of the route in the same way that bookmarks are created (by holding down a point for a brief moment).
 The minimum number of points needed is two, but you can add as many points as you want (up to a maximum of 25).
 The first and last points you add will determine the beginning and end of the route (although as you'll see below, you can mark the end of the route as the first point).

 5. Map controls